testsigmahq/testsigma-docs/src/pages/docs/api/environments.md

 ---
 title: "Update Environment parameters using REST API"
 page_title: "Update Environment parameters using REST API in Testsigma"
-metadesc: "How to use the REST API Endpoints available in Testsigma for reading and updating Environment data"
+metadesc: "How to use the REST API Endpoints available in Testsigma for reading and updating Environment data | Environments API lets you read & update the URL of the AUT dynamically"
 noindex: false
 order: 21.2
 page_id: "Update Environment parameters using REST API"